yandex/mapsapi-codestyle/js.md

 ```

 ###Unary Operators
-Unary operators should be typed with no whitespace between them and their operands:
+Unary operators should be typed without whitespace between them and their operands:
 ```javascript
 var foo = !bar;
 ```